Joaopmoliveira/CuranSDK/README.md

 Here we show some of the functionality that we provide inside Curan

-Registration between modalities for planning
+*Registration between modalities for planning*

 ![](resources/registration_pre_operative.gif)

+Our software solution follows previous reference points, from Slicer 3D, BrainLab, etc, and adds our own

-Calibration of ultrasound with robotic system
+*Calibration of ultrasound with robotic system*

 ![](resources/calibration_ultrasound.gif)

-Volumetric reconstruction of ultrasounds for intra-operative registration
+*Volumetric reconstruction of ultrasounds for intra-operative registration*
 ![](resources/reconstruction.gif)

 ## API Reference